suzuki-shunsuke/tfrstate/README.md

 ## Output Format

-File paths are relative paths from the root directory `-root-dir`.
+File paths are relative paths from the base directory `-base-dir`.

 ```json
 [